 Starvation diets or heavily restricted calorie diets don’t work.
 Why?
 To survive, body defense mechanism starts working to protect the body from further loss of weight.

-You don’t have to EAT LESS - You just have to EAT RIGHTWhen you don’t get enough calories or nutrition to sustain normal functioning – levels of hormone Leptin in your body change.
+When you don’t get enough calories or nutrition to sustain normal functioning – levels of hormone Leptin in your body change.
 This hormone is your starvation response.
 Once your fat stores decrease, Leptin levels begin to decrease.
 The brain receives the signal to begin the starvation response.
 At that moment energy consumption begins to decrease and appetite signal increases.

 As a result, you have more problems than you had before.
 Excess weight is what you get in the end.
 Starvation mode is not a fairy-tale.
 It does exist.
 There are only two effective options for helping to decrease the stress on metabolism without gaining weight in the process.